intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 This layer is Densely connected highway network.
 Highway layers are a natural extension of LSTMs to feedforward networks.

+Parameters:

+* `size` input size
+* `with_bias` whether to include a bias
+* `activation` activation function, by default no activation will be used.
+  For Python, one can also pass the name of an existing activation as a string, eg. 'tanh', 'relu', 'sigmoid', 'hard_sigmoid', 'softmax' etc.
+* `wRegularizer` instance of [[Regularizer]] (eg. L1 or L2 regularization), applied to the input weights matrices.
+* `bRegularizer` instance of [[Regularizer]], applied to the bias.

 **Scala example:**
 ```scala